Bradley to Brighouse Greenway

 I've been looking forward to cycling the new greenway since moving to Brighouse from Huddersfield in 2011.
 I have cycled the proposed route this morning and on many other occasions.
 My main concern is the choice of Armitage Road, Brighouse.
 This is very busy during the week with many hgv's and used as an unofficial race track on weekends.
 The road also narrows considerably as it nears Sainsbury's.
 I really can't see family's feeling safe cycling that route.

-Brighouse Paul asked about 4 years ago
+Brighouse Paul asked over 4 years ago

 Thank you for your query.
 The current intention is to direct cyclists via Karens Way and through the Brighouse Basin area to avoid the very narrow section on the approach to Sainsbury’s.
 We anticipate introducing a segregated cycle route on the section of Armytage Road between Huntingdon Road and Karens Way.